Where should I start reading Spider-Man? There have been over 50 years of Spider-Man comics mostly across two universes

 Amazing Spider-Man (1999) #546: Brand New Day - A brand new Peter Parker emerges from Civil War!
 But why is everything different?
-This is as close to a reboot as Amazing Spider-Man has every gotten and it's a great fresh start for new readers.
+This is as close to a reboot as Amazing Spider-Man has ever gotten and it's a great fresh start for new readers.
 This run is printed in Brand New Day: The Complete Collection, Vol. 1, Vol. 2, and Vol. 3.

 Amazing Spider-Man (1999) #648: Big Time - Parker finally gets his shit together!
 It's got some of the BEST recent Spidey stories and leads right into the Superior Spider-Man, which is harder to start at.
 There's a great print copy Spider-Man: Big Time Ultimate Collection, followed by The Complete Collection Volumes 2, 3, and 4 which include everything up to Superior.

 Superior Spider-Man (2013) - After 700 issues Amazing Spider-Man ends, and Superior Spider-Man begins.
 This series is absolutely brilliant, and one of the most memorable stories in all of Spider-Man, but also very different from Amazing so maybe not where you want to start.
 Superior Spider-Man, Vol. 1 actually contains lead-in issues Amazing #698-700 which is awesome, and continues with Vol 2 and Vol 3.

 Amazing Spider-Man (2014) #1 - Modern Spider-Man!
 The main draw of starting here is that it leads right into the Spider-Verse, which a fun event full of different Spider-Men from different universes.
 The volume starts with The Parker Luck, then the Spider-Verse Prelude, and Spider-Verse!
 At this point, Marvel also published an updated origin story called Learning to Crawl.
 It wasn't my favorite, but it does tie in a little bit to Parker Luck, so they do make a good pair.